TheJuiceIsSimulated/quest-submissions/README.md

 **1. Explain why we wouldn't call changeGreeting in a script.**

+You can't call changeGreeting in a script because the script tab is only for reading the contract, not for changing the contract.
+Calling functions that change the code in the contract are done in the transactions tab.

 **2. What does the AuthAccount mean in the prepare phase of the transaction?**